mrmodise/senepe/README.md

 To execute e2e tests: ```ng e2e```.
 WIP

 ### Documentation
 Documentation for this project has been generated using @Compodoc.
 This is available under the `documentation` folder.
-Very useful to understand the code base.
+Very useful for understanding the code base.

 ### Summary